gkeary/contribute/README.md

 JavaScript runtime required
 ===============================

-On Linux, Rails 3.1 requires a JavaScript runtime.
-When Rails can't find one, it throws the following exception message:
+Rails 3.1 special handling on Linux for the JavaScript runtime.
+When it can find one, it throws the following exception message: